 - Assist in proper goal-setting and planning for the future, in high school and beyond

 The EMBODI (Empowering Males to Build Opportunities for Developing Independence) program refocuses the efforts of Delta Sigma Theta Sorority, Inc., with the support and action of other major organizations, on the plight of African-American males.
-Both informal and empirical data suggests that the vast majority of African-American males continues to be in crisis and is not reaching its fullest potential educationally, socially and emotionally.
+Both informal and empirical data suggests that the vast majority of African-American males continue to be in crisis and are not reaching their fullest potential educationally, socially, and emotionally.
 EMBODI addresses these issues through dialogue and recommendations for change and action.
-EMBODI addresses issues related to STEM education, culture, self-efficacy, leadership, physical and mental health, healthy lifestyle choices, character, ethics, relationships, college readiness, fiscal management, civic engagement and service learning.
+EMBODI addresses issues related to STEM education, culture, self-efficacy, leadership, physical and mental health, healthy lifestyle choices, character, ethics, relationships, college readiness, fiscal management, civic engagement, and service-learning.
 Throughout the program, we are challenging young African American males to cultivate a personal long-term vision for their lives – to look beyond their daily circumstances and immediate surroundings toward possibilities and bright futures.
 Our greatest joy derives from our involvement in transforming young minds and lives.